jamesdanielwhitford/replit.github.io/tutorials/crud-app-tutorial.md

 This basic flask application will ask users to login into their Replit account before accessing the application.
 You can run the application to see the login request page before accessing the app.

-Next, create a list of admins or team members that will be allowed access to manage the tasks.
+Next, create a list of users or team members that will be allowed access to manage the tasks.
 Add the following line below `app = Flask(__name__)` to initialize a secret key:

 ```python
 app.config["SECRET_KEY"] = os.environ['SECRET_KEY']